A Caveat and Affiliates

 Avid omnivores sometimes find it difficult to stay on a plant-based diet.
 Of course, any eating regimen that eliminates an entire food group, such as meat and cheese, might seem hard to follow at first.
 Transitioning might be easier if done in steps, rather than all-at-once for some people.
 Others find it easiest to just make the change and plan life accordingly (the “cold turkey” method).

-People who usually consume highly processed foods and those with simple carbs and fats, switching to a healthy vegan diet might seem more difficult.
+For people who usually consume highly processed foods and those with simple carbs and fats, switching to a healthy vegan diet might seem more difficult.
 However, many groceries now carry packaged plant-based foods that substitute well for the meat and cheese versions.

 However, health experts caution against trading processed vegan foods for processed meat-based.
-In fact, many believe the processed vegan foods to be just above junk food.
+In fact, many believe processed vegan foods to be just above junk food.
 They suggest using them sparingly, if at all, as you make the transition.

 Vegan Diet Eating Tips for GERD

-We offer these tips of for cooking a vegan diet to treat GERD and eliminate acid reflux symptoms:
+We offer these tips for cooking a vegan diet to treat GERD and eliminate acid reflux symptoms: